plmyann/plmyann.github.io/_pages/en-uk/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome to the **[Ziel Lab (Zhang Integrative Ecology Lab)](/)**—where passion for ecology meets scientific discovery.
+Welcome to the **[ZIEl Lab (Zhang Integrative Ecology Lab)](/)**—where passion for ecology meets scientific discovery.
 With zeal and precision, we’re a team of curious explorers who study ecosystems to understand and protect the natural world, working toward a sustainable future.

 [<ins>Our work focuses on three interconnected areas:</ins>](/)